 Todd Womack, MSW

-I have a B.S. from St. Cloud State University and a M.S.W. from Clark Atlanta University.
-I am the father of 3 boys Ngozi (blessing), Osei (noble), and Ande (unwavering) and the husband of Roshanda.
-My family is my first ministry and my goal in my home is to invoke an atmosphere of love, wholeheartedness and acceptance.
-Bill Gates explains that when he would interview prospective employees that he desired to select the applicant whose qualifications placed them in the top ten percent of the top ten percent of all possible applicants.
-Therefore in this spirit, I teach as if students are the top ten percent of the top ten percent of the student body.
-My expectation of students is high because it is my goal to prepare students to combat social injustice.
-In addition, it is always my hope that a student’s experience in my classroom will clarify for them their call to reach the disenfranchised.
-Jawanza Kunjufu once said to me, “Save our children.”
-This is my call.
+Todd Womack has been an instructor at the University of Michigan-Flint for six years.
+His professional experience covers over 25 years of micro and macro practice in the profession of social work.
+He has a B.S. from St. Cloud State University and a M.S.W. from Clark Atlanta University.
+He is the father of 3 boys Ngozi, Osei and Ande and the husband of Roshanda.
+Bill Gates explains that when he would interview prospective employees, that he desired to select the applicant whose qualifications placed them in the top ten percent of the top ten percent of all possible applicants.
+Therefore in the spirit of this framework, Mr. Womack explains that he teaches as if students are the top ten percent of the top ten percent of the student body.
+He states: "My expectation of students is high because it is my goal to prepare social workers for practice that brings only their best into the therapeutic relationship with families.
+It is always my hope that a student’s experience here at the University of Michigan-Flint will clarify for them their call into the profession of social work."

 Mr. Womack teaches UNV 100, EHS 120, EHS 220, SWR 100, SWR 121, SWR 240, SWR 304, SWR 340, SWR 460, SWR 461 & SWR 490.